patooworld/PWCloud/Microsoft-Ignite-lab.md

 10. On the line next to **Home,** click **TypeSample** to see your sample extension.

 # Creating a 'Script As' Wizard extension

 # Creating the extension
 ## Getting Started
+1. Hit **Ctrl+`** to open the Integrated Terminal Note: This is not the apostrophe, this is the grave accent below the ESC key.
 1. Run `yo sqlops` from the command line
     - Choose "New Extension (TypeScript)" at the first prompt
     - The remaining prompts can be filled out as you want.
 I recommend answering yes to all yes/no questions in order to match my setup.